DBCDK/dbc-ufo/README.md

 - `SESSION_KEY` : `session_key_`
   Key for the session store

-- `REDIS_CONNECTION_STRING` : `redis://127.0.0.1:6379`
+- `REDIS_CLUSTER_HOST` : `ufo-staging-redis-cluster.platform-redis.svc.cloud.dbc.dk`
-  Redis connection for sessions.
-If not specified, default is memory-storage for sessions
+  Redis cluster connection for sessions.
+If not specified, default is memory-storage for sessions.
+Note that only a redis cluster is supported

+- `REDIS_PORT` : `6379`
+  Redis port, defaults to 6379

 ### Mocks